Power, Water Resources Ministries Sign MoU On Sustainable Power, Irrigation Project

-The signing ceremony which took place on Tuesday in Abuja, according to a statement by Special Adviser to the Minister of Power on Strategic Communication and Media Relations, Bolaji Tunji, marked a collaborative effort to harness Nigeria’s abundant hydropower potential.
+The signing ceremony which took place yesterday in Abuja, according to a statement by Special Adviser to the Minister of Power on Strategic Communication and Media Relations, Bolaji Tunji, marked a collaborative effort to harness Nigeria’s abundant hydropower potential.

 According to him, the Minister of Power, Chief Adebayo Adelabu and his counterpart in Water Resources and Sanitation, Engineer Joseph Utsev, signed the MoU in the presence of senior government officials, development partners from the World Bank and other key stakeholders.